davidguttman/power-slides/README.md

 If you only want a couple features while keeping the full power of JS, this might help you.
 This will:

+* *NEW "Presenter Mode"*: View slide notes on your phone + remote control
 * Let you use arrow keys for going forward or back
 * Let you jump to any slide by number in the url hash
 * Keep the url hash synced with the slide you're on